faical-yannick-congo/reprozip/README.md

 ## Installing this version

-To use this integrated version of Reprozip to CoRR, place yourself in the base of this repository and run:
+To use this integrated version of Reprozip to CoRR, place yourself in the reprozip folder in the repository and run:

     $ python setup.py install